Introduction

 Convert Operation

-In the distribution header menu, there is an operator available to convert your procedurally generated points to manual mode.
+In the distribution header menu (gearwheel icon), there is an operator available to convert your procedurally generated points to manual mode.
 This operator is semi-destructive, as it will turn off most procedural features ( you can return to procedural distribution mode and turn them on afterward if needed ).

 Manual mode can handle smoothly up to 50.000 points depending on your computer, so do not try to convert more than 500k instances, it is not designed for such workload.
 It also does not make sense to destructively control such a large number of elements, perhaps you are looking for a specific procedural feature, more adequate to your situation?